juhasev/sample-ninja-help/edit-datavariable-translations.md

 ## Question setup

-Controls how this variable is presented to panelists.
+Here you control how this variable is going to be presented as a question to panelists.
 Any question text and option texts you define here are automatically applied to any registration survey or dynamic profiling questions.
-Any question can be translated for multiple locales if desired.
+All questions can be translated for multiple locales (languages) if desired.

 ### Selecting different locale
 To switch between different locales, use the selector on the left.